Hengle/Nexus-Security.github.io/content/posts/2016-09-09-gt-speed-club-drag-racing-csr-race-car.md

 GT Club includes tons of racing cars with amazing quality that you have never experienced in any of the drag racing games.
 Drag racing is a type of driving game in which you focus more on improving your car and shifting in time, rather than steering the car.

 **Features:**
-\* ï¸ Over 65 cars - premium and nostalgic (and more along the way)
+\* ï¸ Over 65 cars - premium and nostalgic (and more along the way)

 \* Simulation of driving physics and racing according to reality (test to find out)